Question Hour

-Question Hour is the first hour of a sitting session of India's Lok Sabha devoted to questions that Members of Parliament raise about any aspect of administrative activity.
+Question Hour is the first hour of a sitting session of the Lok Sabha devoted to questions that Members of Parliament raise about any aspect of administrative activity.
 The concerned Minister is obliged to answer to the Parliament, either orally or in writing, depending on the type of question raised.
-Questions are one of the ways Parliament can hold the Executive accountable.
+Questions are one of the ways Parliament can hold the Executive accountable.It is very useful for the Government.